-Richmond Valley Solar Farm
+Richmond Valley Solar & BESS

 The area around Richmond Valley's Myrtle Creek is a great location for solar energy generation with an excellent solar resource and proximity to existing transmission infrastructure.